Is UPS SurePost® Right for Your Small Parcel Shipments?

 What is UPS SurePost?

-SurePost is an economy ground service designed for lightweight, small parcels.
-This delivery network leverages UPS ground trucks and hubs with the local delivery infrastructure of the United States Postal Service (USPS).
-Built for daily, local deliveries, the USPS brings hundreds of years of service that make it an ideal partner for residential deliveries.
+SurePost is an economy, residential-bound ground service designed for small, lightweight business-to-consumer (B2C) parcels.
+This delivery network combines UPS ground trucks and hubs with the local delivery infrastructure of the United States Postal Service (USPS) for last-mile logistics.
+Built for daily, local deliveries, USPS brings hundreds of years of service that make it an ideal UPS partner for residential deliveries.

 How does SurePost work?